 - and even liquidation of a company in Estonia.

-- Its cheap.
-It is clear that everything in this world is relative.
-However, if we compare the cost of registering and maintaining a company in Estonia with any other European jurisdiction, then Estonia simply has no competitors;
+- It is relatively cheap.
+If we compare the cost of company formation and maintainance in Estonia with any other European jurisdiction, then Estonia simply has no competitors;

-- Remote incorporation.
-You can register a company without a personal visit to Tallinn, if you get an E-residency card or prepare a power of attorney and send it by courier service to the Republic of Estonia;
+- Remote incorporation procedure.
+You can form a company in Estonia without travelling to Tallinn.
+You can get an E-residency card or prepare a power of attorney and send it by courier service to the Republic of Estonia;

-- Special tax system.
-The company does not pay corporate income tax in case it does not distribute dividends to shareholders;
+- Estonia has a special tax system.
+The company does not pay any corporate income tax in case it does not distribute dividends to shareholders;

-- The company is really easy to administer.
-We know from our own experience 😉
+- The company is really easy to administrate.
+We know this from our own experience;

-- No need to hire a Director and pay salary.
-There is no such requirement in Estonian legislation.;
+- No need to hire a local Director and pay any salary.
+There is no such requirement in Estonian legislation;

 - No problems obtaining a VAT number;

-- You don't have to pay the share capital immediately;
+- You don't have to pay the share capital immediately during incorporation;

 - No problems communicating with the accountant.
-Estonians know English;
+Estonians know English and some other languages;

 - No "offshore" reputation.
-A company in Estonia sounds solid.
-This is not somme sorty of island state in the middle of Indian ocean;
+A company formed in Estonia sounds legit.
+This is not some offshore island in the middle of the ocean;

-- Estonian companies still have opportunities to open accounts not only in payment systems (PSP's, EMI's), but also in classic banks in Europe;
+- Companies formed in Estonia still have opportunities to open accounts not only in payment systems (PSP's, EMI's), but also in classic banks in Europe;

-- An Estonian company is a chance to work with PayPal;
+- An Estonian company can give you the opportunity to work with PayPal;

 - Under certain conditions, you can get a residence permit in Estonia;

-- A wide range of activitiesperfectly suitable for an Estonian company - product IT companies, outsource IT companies, SAAS-services, export / import of goods and mony others;
+- A wide range of businesses are perfectly suitable for an Estonian company - product IT companies, outsource IT companies, SAAS-services, export / import of goods and many others;

-- Estonian tax service is aimed at helping law-abiding taxpayers in proper administration of taxes.
+- Estonian tax authorities are aimed at helping law-abiding taxpayers to administer your taxes properly.
 The punitive function is used only in extreme cases of obvious abuse by the taxpayer.

 Only an individual person can be a board member.
 Corporate directors (companies) are not allowed.

-Estonian legislation does not oblige the company to pay salary to the director's.
+There is no requirement to pay salary to the director.
 This approach is extremely convenient if the founder and director of the company is a foreigner (One Man Company).
-The entrepreneur himself decides what is more convenient / profitable for him - to pay salary to himself or to direct this money for the needs of business development.
+The entrepreneur himself decides what is more convenient or profitable for him - to pay salary to himself or to direct this money for the needs of business development.

 Founder of the Estonian company